 I was mad enough that I asked to be put in touch with his editor, who said that in the name of balanced journalism, the tone was chosen because Jen couldn't be reached.
 Asher seemed decently apologetic, but this editor guy's tone really upset and alienated me.
 I think the best one-liner I remember from that conversation is "I know this is hard to understand, but I hope you never have to understand just how badly this person hurt me."

-In 2017, Clive would have a health incident that was a brush with near death and this would shake Theo to their foundations, terrified at the thought of losing their husband ripping through them and they realized that they still had things to deal with
+In 2017, someone close to Theo would have a brush with death and would shake them to their foundations, terrified at the thought of losing someone they cared about, it made them realize that they still had some things to deal with

 Theo credits this therapist for a lot

 Theo has had many years to think of about what happened and what made Jen the way she was

 At 19, I'm not sure how intentional Jen was about making people feel powerless.
 It seemed almost animalistic and immediately revengeful how she reacted.

 There was a time where she claimed that there was no original Jen existed to talk to.
 At the time, when she said that, I thought it was convenient that she didn't want to own up to the bullshit she was pulling on me, but after talking to subsequent people who are Multiples, I realize that is a thing that just tends to happen, especially when that Multiple experiences trauma.
 It's a way of protecting themselves, and though frustrating, I can see how and why they would end up like that.